mandrasch/openeducationtagger/README.md

 2OD:
+- use rabbitmq queue and redis as well to trigger worker? (see: https://devcenter.heroku.com/articles/php-workers#defining-process-types)
 - set env var for spreadsheet encoded URL (or use multiple spreadsheets?)
 - only update if updateTime in json changed?
 - check for